Program and Activities

 Nature - Campers develop awareness and stewardship of the environment through hands-on projects, games, and nature walks.

-Arts & Crafts - Creative projects stimulate creativity using natural and recycled materials.
+Arts & Crafts - Creative projects stimulate creativity using natural and recycled materials. *We will be sanitizing materials between groups when necessary.

-Archery - Campers 9 & older receive certified instruction and practice in target shooting using re-curved bows.
+Archery - Campers 9 & older receive certified instruction and practice in target shooting using re-curved bows. *We will be sanitizing equipment between groups.

 Animal Care - Campers learn about feeding, safe handling, grooming, and the care of native and domesticated animals under the supervision of trained staff.